scollins83/CarND-Advanced-Lane-Lines/README.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][undistorted_calibration_image]

-For the remaineder of the code, I switched to the video_processor.py script, and again, the driver is in the default main method starting at line 243, and the main image processing is wrapped in a function that begins on line 101.
+For the remainder of the code, I switched to the video_processor.py script, and again, the driver is in the default main method starting at line 308, and the main image processing is wrapped in a function that begins on line 156.
 I paused and coded along during the walkthrough video for this project a lot which is where a lot of the code comes from, in addition to the class content functions, but did refactor quite a few things during tuning and then tuned the input parameters.

-In this case, I loaded the saved camera calibration dictionary, and applied the cv2 'undistort' function in line 111, and saved the output in order to be able to tune the code later and provide images for this writeup.
+In this case, I loaded the saved camera calibration dictionary, and applied the cv2 'undistort' function in line 166, and saved the output in order to be able to tune the code later and provide images for this writeup.

 Original image in following processing examples:
 ![alt text][original]